World Chefs: Two-star Maaemo shakes up Norwegian cuisine

 12. Heat a small non-stick frying pan on medium high heat.
 Add a small amount of rapeseed oil.
 Gently place the tails in the pan, with the underside facing up.

-13. Once the tails begin to caramelize add a large spoon of the spruce butter and baste the tails until just cooked through.
-The center of the tail should be slightly translucent.
+13. Once the tails begin to caramelise add a large spoon of the spruce butter and baste the tails until just cooked through.
+The centre of the tail should be slightly translucent.

 14. Place on a paper towel and season with salt and brush the top of each tail lightly with the pickled spruce gel.